Wissam111/NinjaNow-Delivery/README.md

 `Open Mobile Folder `
   - npm install
-  - Add your IP in apiContext and ulpoadRepository folders
+  - Add your IP in apiContext and uploadRepository folders
   - npm start
   - scan with expo